vanderschaarlab/temporai/CONTRIBUTING.md

 ## Maintainer tasks

 ### Releases

+> 	⚠️ This section is out of date, we now use [GitHub workflows] for releases.

 If you are part of the group of maintainers and have correct user permissions on [PyPI], the following steps can be used to release a new version for